DataDog/datadog-agent/.github/PULL_REQUEST_TEMPLATE.md

 Anything else we should know when reviewing?

-### Describe your test plan
+### Describe how to test your change

-Write there any instructions and details that should be tested during the QA.
+Write here any instructions on how you have tested your changes and details that should be tested during the QA.